-Based on IPEDS data collected annually, higher numbers of Asians/Pacific Islanders, Hispanics, Native Americans and black non-Hispanics were enrolled at Nebraska institutions in fall 2010 than in fall 2003.
-Over the same period, there was a predictable decrease in the number of white first-time freshmen, given that 10% fewer white non-Hispanics graduated from Nebraska's high schools in 2009-2010 than in 2002-2003.
+Based on IPEDS data collected annually, higher numbers of Asians/Pacific Islanders, Hispanics, Native Americans and black non-Hispanics were enrolled at Nebraska institutions in fall 2011 than in fall 2003.
+Over the same period, there was a predictable decrease in the number of white first-time freshmen, given that 10% fewer white non-Hispanics graduated from Nebraska's high schools in 2010-2011 than in 2002-2003.

 Disproportionately lower percentages of black non-Hispanics, Hispanics, and Native Americans graduate from Nebraska high schools as a result of the fact that their graduation rates are significantly lower than the graduation rates for whites and Asians/Pacific Islanders.
-However, as shown in the chart below, minority students who graduate from high school generally tend to be represented among first-time college freshmen in Nebraska to about the same degree as their white or Asian classmates.
+However, as shown in the chart below, minority students who graduate from high school generally tend to be represented among first-time college freshmen in Nebraska to about the same relative degree as their white or Asian classmates.

 Also of interest is the pattern of minority freshmen enrollment by sector.
-The attraction of short-term workforce preparation programs may explain why higher percentages of black non-Hispanic freshmen are attending for-profit/career schools than the freshmen in the other major racial/ethnic groups.
-Similarly, higher percentages of Hispanic, Native American, and black non-Hispanic freshmen are enrolling at Nebraska's community colleges, compared to the percentages of white non-Hispanics and Asians/Pacific Islanders.
+Between fall 2010 and fall 2011, there was a significant decrease in the percentage of black non-Hispanic freshmen who attended for-profit/career schools.
+However, Nebraska's community colleges continued to attract higher percentages of Hispanic, Native American, and black non-Hispanic freshmen, compared to the percentages of white non-Hispanics and Asians/Pacific Islanders who go to the state's community colleges as first-time freshmen.

-Percentages of 2009-2010 Nebraska High School Graduates and First-Time Freshmen Enrolled at Nebraska Colleges and Universities in Fall 2010 by Race/Ethnicity
+Percentages of 2010-2011 Nebraska High School Graduates and First-Time Freshmen Enrolled at Nebraska Colleges and Universities in Fall 2011 by Race/Ethnicity